SmartBear/swaggerhub-cli/README.md

 ## Additional configuration for SwaggerHub On-Premise

-If your SwaggerHub On-Premise instance uses a **self-signed or privately signed SSL certificate**, there are additional steps required to make SwaggerHub CLI trust this certificate.
+If your SwaggerHub On-Premise instance uses a **self-signed or privately signed SSL certificate**, there are additional steps required to make the SwaggerHub CLI trust this certificate.

 By default, Node.js rejects self-signed or privately signed SSL certificates because their root CA is not known.
-You will see an error like this in CLI output:
+You will see an error like this in the CLI output:

 ```
 FetchError: request to https://... failed, reason: self signed certificate